devmnj/reusable-vue-components/README.md

 13. OCard      - Picture with more info

 ## How to use
-How to use the component in your projects ? drag and drop components to your project.
+How to use the component in your projects ?
+Donwload or clone the project and drag and drop components to your project.

 Install Bulma
 ````